jutn-dev/Paskahousu/README.md

 # Paskahousu

-## currently only works as single player
+## currently only works only as single player

 Paskahousu a Finnish card game